dev-royalrao/ML-PROJECT/README.md

-SignSense – Real-Time Sign Language to Text Translator 🤟 SignSense is an AI-powered system designed to recognize static hand gestures from sign language and convert them into readable text using a regular webcam.
+**SignSense – Real-Time Sign Language to Text Translator**

+SignSense is an AI-powered system designed to recognize static hand gestures from sign language and convert them into readable text using a regular webcam.
 In an increasingly connected world, technology plays a vital role in making communication more inclusive—especially for individuals from the hearing-impaired community.
 While sign language is a powerful communication medium, it is not widely understood outside its community.
 SignSense aims to bridge this gap by combining machine learning and computer vision to offer a real-time, accessible, and user-friendly solution.

 🔍 Key Features
-Real-time static gesture recognition using a webcam
+1. Real-time static gesture recognition using a webcam

-Deep learning–based gesture classification
+2. Deep learning–based gesture classification

-Text output for recognized signs
+3. Text output for recognized signs

-Simple and accessible interface
+4. Simple and accessible interface

 ⚙️ Tech Stack
-Python
+1. Python

-TensorFlow / Keras
+2. TensorFlow / Keras

-OpenCV
+3. OpenCV

-NumPy & Pandas
+4. NumPy & Pandas

 📌 Project Workflow
-Planning & Design
+1. Planning & Design

-Data Collection and Preprocessing
+2. Data Collection and Preprocessing

-Model Training and Evaluation
+3. Model Training and Evaluation

-Real-Time Integration
+4. Real-Time Integration

-Future Development Possibilities
+5. Future Development Possibilities

 🚀 Future Enhancements
-Dynamic sign (gesture sequence) recognition
+1. Dynamic sign (gesture sequence) recognition

-Integration with speech synthesis (text-to-speech)
+2. Integration with speech synthesis (text-to-speech)

-Deployment on web and mobile platforms
+3. Deployment on web and mobile platforms

-Multi-language support
+4. Multi-language support

 🤝 Contributing
 We welcome contributions!
 Feel free to fork the repository, raise issues, or submit pull requests.